ieriii/spacy-annotator/README.md

 **Features**:

-* The annotator supports pandas dataframe (see `pandas_annotations.py`): it adds annotations in a separate 'annotation' column of the dataframe;
+* The annotator supports pandas dataframe: it adds annotations in a separate 'annotation' column of the dataframe;
 * Why not use transformers to label your data for you?
-If a spaCy model is passed into the annotator, the model is used to identify entities and pre-fill the annotator for you.
-This trick of pre-labelling the example using the current best model available allows for accelerated labelling - also known as of noisy pre-labelling;
+If a model is passed into the annotator, it is used to identify entities and pre-fill the annotator for you.
 * The annotations adhere to spaCy format and are ready to serve as input to a spaCy NER model.
 No additional code required!